Allergy-Proof Your Environment

 - Try to avoid extreme temperature changes.
 They are triggers for some people with asthma.

-- If possible, stay indoors in the early morning, when pollen counts are usually highest.
+- If possible, stay indoors in the late morning to mid-day, when pollen counts are usually highest.

 - Wear a mask (like a low-cost painter's mask) when mowing the lawn if you are allergic to grass pollen or mold.
 Better yet, get someone else to mow your lawn.